kalendar/assessments/writing/help.md

 **Content**

 * the essay uses the survey results and feedback to create a detailed summary of your strengths and weaknesses as a learner,
-* contains suggestions you are committed to using,
+* contains suggestions for improvements in your self-regulated learning that you are committed to using, and
 * explains your choices of suggestions in terms of your survey results and feedback.

 **Organization**